-Blagging freebies or deeply discounted products is second nature to most students.
+Blagging freebies or highly discounted products is another great money making idea.
 While a good haul can help stock up your cupboards or slash the cost of presents, selling them can net you pure profit.
 Trial sizes and single sachets may not earn more than pennies a time, but if you collect a few you could bundle them as gift boxes, hampers or collections and sell them on social media.

-Up-selling – where you sell in-demand pound store or limited edition items for more than you paid – is a bit more effort, but can be a nifty business in its own right.
+Up-selling – where you sell in-demand poundstore or limited edition items for more than you paid – is a bit more effort, but can be a nice little money maker in its own right.

 The ideas above are brilliant for boosting your bank balance, especially if you stick with them.
 If you need quicker ways to make money as a student, though, chat to your student welfare adviser at the uni or SU first – they’ll be able to find you emergency funding, work on your budget or go through your options.

 Whether you’re desperate or not, get online and hunt down scholarships, prizes, bursaries and charity funds every year that you’re studying.
-Finding ways to make extra money is a great life skill, but getting everything you’re entitled to really takes the heat off.
+Finding ways to make extra money in your free time is a great life skill, but getting everything you’re entitled to really takes the heat off.